HarshPanchal18/HarshPanchal18/README.md

 As an expert problem solver, responsive to client needs, and detail-oriented, I have a proven track record of consistently providing high levels of customer satisfaction.
 I can contribute to your project as an individual full-stack developer.
 And if you want to work with our agency, I can lead teammates.
 Always looking for new solutions and new challenges, new experiences.

+About Me
+68747470733a2f2f632e74656e6f722e636f6d2f755a467130372d756a4b3841414141692f6d616e2d736872756767696e672d6a6f79706978656c732e676966
+🔭 Currently working on my website
+👯 I’m looking to collaborate with people who have passion to grow themselves consistently 🤔 I’m looking for help with finding people who are into journey towards freedom 💬 Ask me about life, Flutter, design, philosophy and tactics do better at life

+I am a computer science student with experience working as software engineer.
+I have built 50 software projects in web development , mobile application development and desktop application development and I am looking for a role where I can grow and learn from other experienced team

 Prior to that, I led a team of engineers in an effort to build a digital bank at Roava.
 Using Go, Pulsar, google-cloud and cloud-native techs.